geopandas/xyzservices/doc/source/registration.md

 ## TomTom

 In order to use TomTom layers, you must [register](https://developer.tomtom.com/user/register).
-Once registered, you can create an `apikey` which you have to pass to `TileProvider`:
+Once registered, you can create an `apikey` which you have to pass to the `TileProvider`:

 ```py
 xyz.TomTom(apikey="<insert api_key here>")